Does aquafaba know any limits? No, it does not.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram!
 We’d love to see your macaroons in action.
 Cheer, friends!

-- 4 cups (320 g) packed shredded unsweetened coconut* (see notes for brand recommendations)
+- 4 cups packed shredded unsweetened coconut* (see notes for brand recommendations)

 - 1 tsp vanilla extract

-- 2 Tbsp (30 g) melted coconut oil (If avoiding oil, omit // coconut oil adds moisture and helps them brown in the oven)
+- 2 Tbsp melted coconut oil (If avoiding oil, omit // coconut oil adds moisture and helps them brown in the oven)

 CHOCOLATE COATING optional

-Preheat oven to 350 degrees F (176 C) and spread coconut on a baking sheet.
+Preheat oven to 350 degrees F (176 C) and spread coconut on a baking sheet (or more baking sheets if making a larger batch).
 Toast for 2-4 minutes or until just slightly golden brown (be careful not to burn // see photo).
 Reduce oven temperature to 325 degrees F (162 C).

-Transfer coconut to a food processor (or a mixing bowl) and add 3 Tbsp (45 ml) maple syrup.
+Transfer coconut to a food processor (or a mixing bowl) and add just under half of the maple syrup (3 Tbsp or 45 ml maple syrup as original recipe is written // adjust if altering batch size).
 Pulse a few times (or stir) to combine, being careful not to overmix.
 This will slightly moisten and sweeten the coconut (see photo).
 Set aside.

 To a large mixing bowl, add aquafaba and cream of tartar (optional), and whip with a hand or stand mixer (you can whisk by hand, but it takes longer).

-Once fluffy and semi-stiff peaks have formed (see photo), add remaining 4 Tbsp (60 ml) maple syrup, vanilla, and salt and whip again to combine.
+Once fluffy and semi-stiff peaks have formed (see photo), add remaining maple syrup (4 Tbsp or 60 ml maple syrup as original recipe is written // adjust if altering batch size), vanilla, and salt and whip again to combine.
 Lastly, pour in melted coconut oil and whip again to combine.
 At this point, taste your aquafaba and see if it needs any more sweetness.
 You can add either a little stevia or a bit more maple syrup.
 But don’t go overboard with the maple syrup or it may deflate your aquafaba.

 Start with adding 3/4 of your coconut to the aquafaba and fold/stir to combine.
 If it looks too wet, add more coconut flakes a little at a time until you get a very moist “dough” (see photo).
 If the dough is too wet, they won't rise in the oven.
 If it's too dry, they will be crumbly.
 So be sure to add a little at a time until the proper texture is achieved.
 If you add all of the coconut and it still appears too wet, it's fine to add a little untoasted coconut!